grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ## Before You Start

-Community Asset Vouchers is a specific type of community currency.
-There are thousands of community currency projects worldwide with different purposes.
-Community currencies supplement government-issued money to help increase the economy of the community.
+Community Asset Vouchers is a specific type of formalized commitment.
+There are thousands of similar projects worldwide with different purposes.
+Community Asset Vouchers supplement government-issued money to help increase the economy of the community.

 ### Why CAVs?

 Community Asset Vouchers (CAVs) are a means to launch community projects, jump-start or bolster local economies, boost financial inclusion and to foster independence and sustainability of underserved communities.

-Unlike other community currency mechanisms, CAV is designed to fund community projects and support contributors.
+CAVs are designed to fund community projects and support contributors.
 Using a CAV is a great way for funders to double or quadruple the amount of assistance they can provide and to encourage local economic resilience while integrating with other local, national and international economies.

 You can think of a CAV as an interest-free  funding mechanism that can jump-start resilient economies.
 CAV’s enable money that is used for projects to continue to circulate in the economy, rather than being used up as the project completes.
 The community itself can create mechanisms to renew the monetary supply, forgive debt and fund additional projects in the community.